 Mix ground almonds and cinnamon in a bowl.
-In a separate bowl, beat the eggs and 50 ml agave syrup for 3-4 minutes until fluffy.
+In a separate bowl, break the eggs and mix with 50 ml agave syrup for 3-4 minutes until it is fluffy.
 Carefully fold or stir the egg mixture into the almonds.
 Line a small cake tin with baking paper, spread a thin layer of coconut oil on the sides.

 Pour the cake mixture into the tin and bake for about 30 minutes.
 Wash and peel the big apple and cut it into small cubes.
 Warm up a small pot.
-Dice the apple, cinnamon and 25 ml.
-Add the agave syrup and let it soften on a low heat for 3-4 minutes, stirring occasionally.
+Fill in the sliced apple, cinnamon and 25 ml agave syrup and let it soften on a low heat for 3-4 minutes, stirring occasionally.
 Put the finished apple pieces on a plate to cool down.
 Pour 450 ml evoACTIVE carefully into a small bowl (wait until the foam disappears).
-Prepare Gelatine Fix with a little water according to the package instructions and stir into the evoACTIVE and place in the fridge.
+Prepare Gelatine with a little water according to the package instructions and stir into the evoACTIVE and place in the fridge.
 When the mixture begins to change slightly in consistency, add the apple cubes and stir to ensure that the pieces are evenly distributed throughout the mixture.
 Place in the fridge until the mixture thickens slightly but is still fluid.

 Pour the cake topping onto the cooled base, leave everything to harden overnight in the fridge.

 Tip: The cake tastes best chilled with a portion of whipped cream.